peterparkedcar165/nospell2024.4/README.md

 ##### Main Attack: Potion Toss - Throw a chargeable Potion that deals damage to the first target hit and nearby hostiles.
 [DONE]

 ##### Active Spell: A Wide Selection - Toggle between different type of potions that offer different purposes, and throw them at long distances.
 All will scale on Alchemy Power
-##### 1- Refresh: Heals for 2 + 20% Alchemy Power and 0.5 second interval regeneration for 4 + 20% Alchemy Power seconds.
+##### 1- Refresh: Heals for 2 per level and 0.5 -> 0.25 second interval regeneration.
-##### 2- Endure: Grants 2 + 40% Alchemy Power of Absorption hearts and increases Armor by 4 + 50% Alchemy Power.
+##### 2- Endure: Grants 4 + 2 of Absorption hearts per level and increases Armor by 6 + 4 per level of Armor4.
-##### 3- Excite: Increase Movement Speed by 10% + 0.01 * of Alchemy Power, Attack Speed by 0.25 + 0.25 * Alchemy Power, and Draw Speed by 0.25 + 0.25 * Alchemy Power
+##### 3- Excite: Increase Movement Speed by 10% + 5% per level, Attack Speed by 0.25 per level, and Draw Speed by 0.25 per level.
-##### 4- Empower: Increase Attack Damage, Spell Power, Alchemy Power, Artillery Power, all by 1 + 25% Alchemy Power.
+##### 4- Empower: Increase Attack Damage, Spell Power, Alchemy Power, Artillery Power, all by 2 per level, and Arrow Damage by 0.1 per level.

+##### Durations and amplifier will be increased when above Alchemy Power >= 10.

 ### Enchantments
 #### Vitality: Armor Pieces - 1 HP per level.
 Max 5.
 [DONE]